 - Load balancing method used, which includes persistence configurations should you have multiple origins in play).

-There is also a section for advanced configuration, which we will dive deeper into in a future article, but for now we will skip it in the context of getting a basic WAF policy going.
+There is also a section for advanced configuration, which we will dive deeper into in a future article.
+For now, we will skip it in the context of getting a basic WAF policy going.

 Monitoring WAF Operation and Tuning